jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What does "./configure && make && make install" do?
 * What is puppet/chef/ansible used for?
 * What is Nagios/Zenoss/NewRelic used for?
 * What is Jenkins/TeamCity/GoCI used for?
+  Answer: They are used for continuous integration.
+When developers integrate into a shared repository, the integration will be verified by an automated build and automated tests.
+This way, we can detect errors quickly and locate them more easily.

 * What is the difference between Containers and VMs?
+Answer: VMs emulate a hardware system.
+Within each virtual machine runs a guest operating system.
+Each VM has its own binaries, libraries and applications that it services and may consume many gigabytes.
+Containers sit on top of a physical server and its host OS.
+Each contrainer shares the host OS kernel and usually binaries and libraries too.
+Containers are light, only megabytes in size and just take seconds to start.

 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?
 * How do you print all strings of printable characters present in a file?